-My tool belt of cooking tricks and techniques is the product of innumerable failures and triumphs (you can’t have success without failure!), as well as many hours in the kitchen with the female role models in my life, most notably my mom, Grandma Mala, Grandma Clara, and Jacinth Mitchell-Mark.
+Some of my recipes featured here were handed down through generations (surviving the Holocaust).
+I also created many of them myself, and a few others were picked up along the way and adapted to suit my family’s preferences.
+My tool belt of cooking tricks and techniques is the product of innumerable failures and triumphs (you can’t have success without failure!), as well as many hours in the kitchen with the female role models in my life, most notably my Grandma Mala, Grandma Clara, Mom (Carolyn) and Jacinth Mitchell-Mark.

-Grandma Mala, my ultimate inspiration for this blog, is a 97 year old Holocaust survivor who loves nothing more than to feed her family.
-Many of my most cherished recipes are the ones that I grew up enjoying when I’d visit my her and my Papa Henry.
-They are the precious recipes that her mother and grandmother cooked in Poland before they perished along with her father and 3 younger siblings (along with too many extended family members to count) in the Holocaust.
-My grandma was only 15 years old.
+My beloved Grandma Mala of blessed memory was my ultimate inspiration for Instagrandma’s Kitchen.
+She literally loved nothing more than to feed her family.
+The bulk of my most cherished recipes are the ones that I grew up enjoying when I’d visit her and my Papa Henry in Franklin, Michigan and Miami, Florida.
+They are the precious recipes that her mother, Ester, and grandmother, Hinde, cooked in Poland before they perished along with her father, Yoyel, and 3 younger siblings, Menasha, Berish, and Mindle (along with too many extended family members to name) during the Holocaust.

-A substantial portion of my repertoire consists of the Jewish recipes that I grew up with as well as British recipes that I’ve learned from Paul (who is from the UK).
-That being said, I find that the best and most accessible way to explore new cultures and get to know new people is through food, as many of my recipes on here will reflect.
+A portion of my repertoire also consists of British recipes that I’ve learned from Paul (who hails from UK).
+I find that the best and most accessible way to explore new cultures and get to know new people is through food, as many of my recipes on here will reflect.

-In addition to sharing family recipes through InstaGrandma’s Kitchen, I also host cooking classes and demonstrations titled Once Tasted, Always Remembered in which I teach my family recipes that survived the Holocaust, as well as the stories of my grandma, Mala Dorfman, who survived, and my great-grandma, Ester Weintraub, who tragically perished in a gas chamber at Auschwitz-Birkenau.
-During the program, we go on a journey through time, emphasizing the importance of fighting hatred with loving kindness.
+In addition to sharing family recipes, storytelling, and providing educational anti-hatred resources through InstaGrandma’s Kitchen, I also provide cooking classes and demonstrations titled Once Tasted, Always Remembered in which I teach my family recipes that survived the Holocaust, as well as the stories of my grandma, Mala Dorfman, who survived, and my great-grandma, Ester Weintraub, who tragically perished in a gas chamber at Auschwitz-Birkenau.
+During the program, we go on a culinary journey through time, emphasizing the importance of fighting hatred with loving kindness.
 My family’s precious family recipes nourish our bodies while the stories nourish our souls and inspire us all to be better versions of ourselves.

 For inquiries and/or bookings, please email firstname.lastname@example.org.